-The Occupational Therapy and Physical Therapy SharePoint Page will house information, forms/templates, therapy resources, as well as monthly announcements.
-It can be accessed using the following link: https://dck12.sharepoint.com/sites/DSIRelatedServiceProvidersPage/SitePages/OT-PT-Page.aspx.
+Within the DSI Related Service Provider SharePoint site is the Occupational Therapy and Physical Therapy SharePoint Page which houses information, forms/templates, therapy resources, as well as monthly announcements.
 Providers will receive notification of the updated monthly newsletter, once it has been posted to the SharePoint page.
 The monthly newsletter may include reminders of upcoming tasks and important dates or events within DSI and DCPS.
 Additional correspondence may also be sent via the program email address (DCPS.OTPTtherapyprogram@k12.dc.gov).